How To Journal For Therapy And Health

 Although journaling is a personal experience and can be done in many ways with or without a mental health professional present, you can take a few steps to journal therapeutically, including the following.

-Expressive writing or any form of journaling may feel intimidating at first, but it doesn’t have to be a huge, time-consuming endeavor.
-If you are interested in trying expressive writing, consider setting a timer for 15 to 20 minutes and trying to write continuously for that time, but then stopping when the timer goes off.
+Writing in a journal may feel intimidating at first, but it doesn’t have to be a huge, time-consuming endeavor.
+If you are interested in starting a journal for your therapeutic reasons, consider setting a timer for 15 to 20 minutes and trying to write continuously for that time, but then stopping when the timer goes off.

-Like other mindfulness practices, when trying to use expressive writing or another form of journaling for therapy, it can be helpful for the therapeutic process to do it consistently, rather than just doing it once.
-With expressive writing, it is typically done every day for several consecutive days, so you might try to follow this approach.
+Like other mindfulness practices, when trying to use journal therapy or another form of journaling for therapy, it can be helpful for the therapeutic process to do it consistently, rather than just doing it once.
+Journal therapy is typically done every day for several consecutive days, so you might try this approach.

 When you write every day or on a schedule, you might feel more accustomed to writing, making it easier to express yourself.
 In addition, it can give you a more comprehensive backlog of journal entries to look back on as you go through life and as your journaling practice expands.